GuyPaddock/csi-sshfs/README.md

-# Container Storage Interface Driver for SSHFS
+# Container Storage Interface (CSI) Driver for SSHFS

-**Warning: This is only a proof of concept and is not actively maintained.
-It should not be used in production environments!**

 This repository contains a CSI driver for SSHFS.

-This fork has been revamped and rewritten, though the `deploy/kubernetes{,-debug}` folders weren't updated, and their contents will definitely fail on recent versions of kubernetes.

-The `deploy/terraform` folder can be used as a guide to the proper new deployment structure.
+This is a fork of the original [`chr-fritz/csi-sshfs`](https://github.com/chr-fritz/csi-sshfs) CSI driver that has been revamped and rewritten to work on Kubernetes 1.22 and later.
+Both the `deploy/kubernetes` and `deploy/terraform` folder can be used as a guide to the proper new deployment structure.

+## Known Issues

+- The `deploy/kubernetes-debug` folder wasn't updated.
+Its contents will definitely fail on recent versions of kubernetes.
-NOTE: The `volumeHandle` described below must be unique per `PersistentVolume`.
-I rewrote this entire project in search of a bug that ended up being caused by my multiple identical `volumeHandle`s.
-F.
+- The `volumeHandle` must be unique per `PersistentVolume`.

-Also expect to have file ownership/permissions weirdness, SSHFS doesn't handle that for you.
+- Expect to have file ownership/permissions weirdness, as SSHFS doesn't handle that for you.
+- The original driver was only a proof of concept.
+YMMV in a production environment.

 ## Usage

 Deploy the whole directory `deploy/kubernetes`.
-This installs the csi controller and node plugin and a appropriate storage class for the csi driver.
+This installs the csi controller and node plugin and an appropriate storage class for the csi driver.
 ```bash
 kubectl apply -f deploy/kubernetes
 ```